Standard cutoff-based methods for detecting outliers with price relatives.

 Value

-is identified as an outlier,
+corresponding element of x is identified as an outlier,

-FALSE
+FALSE otherwise.

 Details

-Each of these functions constructs an interval of the form \([b_l(x) -
+This function constructs an interval of the form \([b_l(x) -

-c_l \times l(x), b_u(x) + c_u \times u(x)]\) and assigns a value in x
+c_l \times l(x), b_u(x) + c_u \times u(x)]\) and assigns a value in x as TRUE if that value does not

-belong to the interval, FALSE
+belong to the interval, FALSE otherwise.
+The different methods differ in

-they construct the values \(b_l(x)\), \(b_u(x)\),
+how they construct the values \(b_l(x)\), \(b_u(x)\),

 \(l(x)\), and \(u(x)\).
-Any missing values in x
+Any missing values in x are ignored when

-calculating the cutoffs, but will return NA
+calculating the cutoffs, but will return NA.

 The quartile method and Tukey algorithm are described in paragraphs 5.113 to